scikit-tda/.github/profile/README.md

 # Scikit-TDA

-Scikit-TDA is a home for Topological Data Analysis libraries in python.
+Scikit-TDA is a home for Topological Data Analysis (TDA) libraries in python.
 Our intention is to help non-topologists get started and gain intuition with a variety of notebooks and tutorials.
 Our aim is to provide a library of TDA tools in python that are widely useable and easily approachable.

 ## Libraries

-Scikit-TDA consists of a variety of packages with efficient and optimzied implementations of commonly used TDA algorithms.
+Scikit-TDA consists of a variety of packages with efficient and optimized implementations of commonly used TDA algorithms.
 - [ripser.py](https://github.com/scikit-tda/ripser.py): A lean persistent homology library for python based on [ripser](https://github.com/Ripser/ripser).
 - [kepler-mapper](https://github.com/scikit-tda/kepler-mapper): A flexible python implementation of the Mapper algorithm.
 - [persim](https://github.com/scikit-tda/persim): Distances and representations of persistence diagrams.